farukyucel5/ApiTestingWithRestSharpAndNunit/README.md

 1.In this assesment, I created two project.

-*ApiTestProject1 is for the data transfer object class,helper class and swagger class,which includes some usefull methods used for the get requests.
+*BaseProject is for the data transfer object class,helper class and swagger class,which includes some usefull methods used for the get requests.

 *SwaggerApiTestProject only includes the SwaggerTestClass,which I made all the api test methods